Skip to main content

 We are continually updating the website with new information as we receive it.
 If you have a question that is not listed on this page, please email NC State Emergency Management and Mission Continuity.
 The team continues working through all inquiries about the closure of Poe Hall and the progress the university is making in its evaluation of the building.

 Please note that we cannot address personal health concerns.
-If you have a question about your personal health, please reach out to your medical provider.
+If you have a question about your personal health, you should reach out to your medical provider.